marimeireles/psychonautgirl/blog/_posts/2019-03-16-new-layout-for-psychonaut.md

 I think design is super cool but unfortunatly I never took the time to study it so I'm not great at it and the best way I found to create something new was to get a lot of references from people who are awesome at creating stuff.

- Because I think my currently website is \*to MUCH\* I wanted to implement a more minimalistic thing this time.
+ Because I think my currently website is \*to MUCH\* I wanted to implement a more minimalist thing this time.
 I've been flirting a lot with geocities, 90's, oldschoolishy designs and I want to get a result as cool as Jenn's [site](http://jennmoney.biz/) by the end of this project.
 So I have a lot of confusing design ideas in my head (because let me tell you it's not easy to abstract the beauty on geocities website's designs) and I remember a project I contributed to a couple of years ago called Beyond Activismo.
 They have this awesome logo:

 ![beyond_actvismo_logo](/assets/blog/beyond_logo.png)

-And by the time I contributed they had a video that showed their logo drewing itself, like completing the dots and I thought it was wild!
+And by the time I contributed they had a video that showed their logo drawing itself, like completing the dots and I thought it was wild!

 # D draw!